GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc.content-properties.md

 #### Parameters

-  - message: The message that the composer will edit.
+  - `message`: The message that the composer will edit.

 ### `quoteMessage(_:)`